Support Us Button Widget

 Sip on cocktails crafted by Rosecomb Bar while discussing the book of the month with the folks at The Book & Cover.

-Whether you’re an avid reader, or just trying to find the motivation to pick a book back up, you’ll want to bookmark this — we’ve put together a list of a few local book clubs to check out.
+Whether you’re an avid reader, or just looking for friends to talk about the books on your summer reading list, you’ll want to bookmark this.
+We’ve put together a list of a few local book clubs to check out.

 More from NOOGAtoday